mgrmtech/fidelius-cli/README.md

 ## Examples

-The examples folder can be perused for guidance on integrating Fidelius CLI with Node JS, Python, and PHP codebases.
-They can be run with the following commands.
+The `./examples` folder can be perused for guidance on integrating Fidelius CLI with Node JS, Python, and PHP codebases.
+These examples can be run with the following commands.

 ```
 $ node examples/node/index.js